YordanGeorgiev/qto/doc/md/system_guide_doc.md

 #### 2.1.2.
 The Model components
-The model components model the DATA of the application - that is no configuration, nor control flow nor anything else should be contained wihing the model.
+The model components model the DATA of the application - that is no configuration, nor control flow nor anything else should be contained wihin the model.
-Should you encounter data, which is not modelled yet , you should expand the Model and NOT provide differrent data storage and passing techniques elsewhere in the code base ...
+Should you encounter data, which is not modelled yet , you should expand the Model and NOT provide different data storage and passing techniques elsewhere in the code base ...